quantumbeam/Force-Controlled-Robotic-Mechanochemical-Synthesis/robot_code/README.md

    roslaunch grinding_motion_routines ur5e_grinding_demo.launch
    ```
    - Use the command g to prepare for grinding (g=grinding), and then use y to execute the grinding.
-   - Use the command G to prepare for powder collection with a spatula (G=grinding), and then use y to execute the powder collection.
+   - Use the command G to prepare for powder collection with a spatula (G=gathering), and then use y to execute the powder collection.
 - Grinding Parameters Configuration:
    - The configuration settings are located in the config directory within the grinding_motion_routines package.

-### Known Issues
-- Cobotta's .dea file is unreadable (use fixed .dae file from cobotta_description_converter.py in grinding_descriptions pkg).

-### Future Work
-- Add IKFast for motion planning
- - Need to load custom URDF for grinding on IKFast
-- Automated calibration of mortar position using a force sensor.

-### License
-This repository is under the MIT license.
-See [LICENSE](./LICENSE) for details.